-If you left the Scheme on or after 1 April 2008, your cohabiting partner may receive a survivor's pension when you die, normally equal to that payable to a spouse or civil partner, and providing your relationship met certain conditions\ at that time.
-For full information please see the Employee's full guide to the LGPS on our website.
+If you left the Scheme on or after 1 April 2008, your cohabiting partner may receive a survivor's pension should you predecease them, normally equal to that payable to a spouse or civil partner, and providing your relationship met certain conditions at that time.
+For full information please see the Employee full guide to the LGPS on our website.